-Nature is Your Ally
+Nature is Our Ally

-But, what if I could promise you that spending just 30 minutes a day in your own backyard or neighborhood focused on nature could give you more of what you are longing for in the areas of happiness, peace, and rest?
+But, what if I could promise you that spending just 30 minutes once a week in your own backyard or neighborhood could give you more of what you are longing for?
+More in the areas of happiness, peace, and rest?
 What if that promise included better mental and physical health for both you and your child?

 Here is what you have to gain:

-Of course, these moments can happen inside, but it is much harder.
-There is just something about breathing in fresh air and feeling a soft breeze on your face that creates a peace and a bond that is hard to emulate indoors.
-A clarity of mind comes and a refocus happens when we leave all of the inside distractions behind and just let ourselves soak in the natural world around us.
+Of course, these moments can happen inside, but there is just something about breathing in fresh air and feeling a soft breeze on your face that creates a peace and a bond that is hard to emulate indoors.
+A clarity of mind comes and a refocus happens when we leave all of the inside distractions behind and allow ourselves soak in the natural world around us.

-I have found that for me, nature and creativity go hand in hand.
+For me, nature and creativity go hand in hand.
 When I’m feeling stuck or frustrated in a project, just a few minutes of fresh air and nature walking brings a new perspective and lots of inspiration.

 In 2012, a ground-breaking study found that after only four days of immersion in nature, a group of hikers tested a 50% improvement in their cognitive functions related to creativity and problem-solving.

 The theory is that the more we bury ourselves in technology, ignoring the natural world around us, the more damage we are doing to our brains.
 According to the study, exposure to natural stimuli creates a so-called ‘soft-fascination’ effect.
 This enables the mind to more easily access an introspective, thoughtful state, and allow imagination to do its magic.
 The parts of our brain that are active during this ‘restful introspection’ are those that are needed for efficient performance on tasks requiring insight, problem-solving, and creative reasoning.

 There are so many studies proving a real connection between nature and happiness.
 This one, in particular, caught my eye: The mental health organization, MIND, published a study that found depression was reduced in 71% of participants after taking a walk in nature.
 When compared to walking around a shopping center where 22% of participants were more depressed than before the walk.
 94% of the participants said that nature walks benefited their mental health.
-Some of their comments included:

 Anecdotally, I have found over and over again that in our family, when annoyance levels are high and patience is low, a quick walk outside or impromptu nature study changes everything – for both parents and children.
-From a fussy baby to a tired mom – like a magic, nature delivers.

 Martha Farrell Erickson, developmental psychologist and founding director of Minnesota’s Children, Youth and Family Consortium confirms, “By following a prescription for more nature experience together, families will discover a win/win situation in which both children and adults benefit as individuals, even as they are strengthening those important family bonds that all children (and adults) need.”